hackclub/hackclub/workshops/shared_clipboard/README.md

 You need:

-- A Windows, macOS or Linux computer (you *could* also use Termux on an Android device but that might be hard)
+- A Windows, macOS, or Linux computer (you *could* also use Termux on an Android device but that might be hard)
 - **Basic Go knowledge** (Get it from the official tour at [tour.golang.org](https://tour.golang.org) or from this ***excellent*** resource - [gobyexample.com](https://gobyexample.com))

 *Note: unlike most workshops, this workshop will require you to download things and use a local development environment.
 Make sure you have access to a computer that allows you to do these things (most school-issued computers don't, sadly).
 This workshop is not recommended for beginners.*